vuongducphuong/documentation/content/applications/general/export_import_data.rst

 Where can I change the date import format?
 ------------------------------------------

-Odoo can automatically detect if a column is a date, and it will try to guess the date format from a set of most commonly used date formats.
+Leansoft can automatically detect if a column is a date, and it will try to guess the date format from a set of most commonly used date formats.
 While this process can work for many date formats, some date formats will not be recognized.
 This can cause confusion due to day-month inversions; it is difficult to guess which part of a date format is the day and which part is the month in a date such